Cowboys & Aliens: Development and casting

 The project began development in 1997, when Universal Pictures and DreamWorks Pictures bought film rights to a concept pitched by Scott Mitchell Rosenberg, former president at Malibu Comics, which he described as a graphic novel in development.
 They hired Steve Oedekerk to write and direct the film, which Oedekerk planned to do after completing Nutty Professor II: The Klumps.
 Rosenberg, who formed Platinum Studios to pursue adapting Cowboys & Aliens and other Malibu Comics properties into film and television, joined as a producer.
 By 1998, Oedekerk left the project to pursue a remake of the 1964 film The Incredible Mr. Limpet with Jim Carrey.
 By 2004, the film rights were acquired by Columbia Pictures, who did not move the project beyond development.

 In 2006, Rosenberg published Cowboys & Aliens as a graphic novel.
 In the following year, Universal and DreamWorks partnered again to adapt Cowboys & Aliens into a film.
-In June 2008, Robert Downey, Jr. entered negotiations to star in the film as Zeke Jackson, a former Union Army gunslinger.
-While Downey, Jr. was making Iron Man 2, he told director Jon Favreau about Cowboys & Aliens.
+In June 2008, Robert Downey Jr. entered negotiations to star in the film as Zeke Jackson, a former Union Army gunslinger.
+While Downey was making Iron Man 2, he told director Jon Favreau about Cowboys & Aliens.
 Favreau investigated the project, and in September 2009, he joined as director.
-Downey, Jr. left the project in January 2010, to star in Sherlock Holmes: A Game of Shadows, and later in the month, Daniel Craig was hired to replace him.
+Downey left the project in January 2010, to star in Sherlock Holmes: A Game of Shadows, and later in the month, Daniel Craig was hired to replace him.
 Favreau said Craig's portrayal of James Bond "brings a certain virtuosity".
 He also described Craig, "On the one hand, he's like this Jason Bourne type, a leading man who's also a lethal character, but on the other hand, he's also got a lot of humanity and vulnerability to him."

 In April 2010, Harrison Ford was cast alongside Craig.
 Favreau had cast Craig and Ford in the film because they were actors who suited the action-adventure roles so the characters would be less seen as comedic.
 The director compared Ford, in particular, with John Wayne in having "a sense of history" with the actor and the role.
 Before Cowboys & Aliens, Ford had previously acted in the Western films A Time for Killing (1967), Journey to Shiloh (1969) and The Frisco Kid (1979).
-While Ford is well known for playing Indiana Jones, the filmmakers wanted to avoid giving him a cowboy hat that would remind audiences too much of Jones.
+As Ford is well known for playing Indiana Jones, the filmmakers wanted to avoid giving him a cowboy hat that would remind audiences too much of Jones.
 Writer Alex Kurtzman said, "We needed to make sure that—no pun intended—we tipped a hat to iconography of Harrison Ford and also presented the audience with a very different version."